 Further reading: Why DDoS Attacks Happen.
 Psychology Behind DDoS

-Damage from DDoS attacks
+Damage from attacks

 The damage from a successful DDoS attack primarily lies in financial and reputational costs: lost profits, termination of contracts and loss of users, numerous complaints from customers, a wave of negativity in the media and social networks and, as a result, the decline in popularity of the Internet resource and its owner.
 Often, a DDoS attack is used as a cover for the main malicious impact in targeted attacks: while cybersecurity specialists focus on DDoS mitigation and system recovery, attackers strengthen the main attack vector – for example, hacking a service, stealing confidential data, or installing malicious codes.